 Centering Song: Wait for the Lord-Taize

 Saint John Baptist de La Salle: Method of Interior Prayer.
 The Sunday Gospel as reflected in the process of De La Salle’s Method of Interior Prayer.
+(Br.
+William Mann FSC)

-First Movement: Remember God’s Presence
+Remember God’s Presence

 - In all of creation, everything around you.